Listen to the article

 Aging populations and climate change are also two huge factors which are already affecting the job market.
 Slowing rates of population growth worldwide and longer lifespans are creating an increasing need for care workers.
 Climate change will uproot many traditional jobs and industries and create demand for jobs in environmental sustainability.

-Last week, the AUC School of Business hosted a panel discussion moderated by Ghada Howaidy, associate dean for executive education and external relations at the AUC School of Business, on how our future working lives may look like considering these factors.
+In February 2021, the AUC School of Business hosted a panel discussion moderated by Ghada Howaidy, associate dean for executive education and external relations at the AUC School of Business, on how our future working lives may look like considering these factors.

 One of the international experts in attendance was Srinivas Reddy, chief of skills and employability at the International Labour Organization (ILO).
 “The world of work is going through profound transformation,” he said, citing technological change, globalization, climate change and environmental sustainability as the key factors that will radically change the way work is organized.